-During the year ended December 31, 2015, the Company's operating subsidiary, Minera El Roble S.A. ("MINER"), received notice of claim from the mining authority (the "National Mining Agency") in Colombia requesting payment of royalties related to past copper production.
-The National Mining Agency based its claim on the current mining law, which is subsequent to the prevailing mining law under which MINER executed the mining contract regulating its royalty obligations for the El Roble mining property.
-The current mining law in Colombia explicitly states that it does not affect contracts executed prior to this law entering into force.
-Accordingly, the Company refuted the notice of claim, taking the position it has complied with the royalty payments due and called for under the contract.

-In 2017, the National Mining Agency in Colombia submitted a claim for \$5,000,000 (up from \$2,000,000) plus additional interest and fees.
-The Company has been vigorously defending itself against this action before the Administrative Tribunal of Cundinamarca (the "Tribunal").
-Such claims may take up to ten years to reach a resolution in Colombian courts.
-The National Mining Agency had updated the claim amount to COP\$87,933,286,817 (approximately \$23,000,000) for all royalties in dispute up to December 2021, and in June 2022, to COP\$101,217,832,270 (approximately \$26,500,000) for all royalties in dispute up to January 23, 2022, the expiry date of the mining contract.
-Such amounts exclude indexation and related late payment interest.
+In 2015, the Company's operating subsidiary, Minera El Roble S.A. ("MINER"), received a notice of claim from the mining authority (the "National Mining Agency") in Colombia requesting payment of royalties related to past copper production.
+The Company disputed this claim, maintaining that it has complied with the royalty payments due and called for under the mining contract for the El Roble property.
+In 2017, the National Mining Agency in Colombia submitted a claim for \$5 million (up from \$2 million) plus additional interest and fees.
+The Company defended itself against this action before the Administrative Tribunal of Cundinamarca.
+The National Mining Agency updated the claim amount to COP\$87.9 billion (approximately \$19.9 million) for all royalties in dispute up to December 2021, and in June 2022, to COP\$101.2 billion (approximately \$23.0 million) for all royalties in dispute up to January 23, 2022, the expiry date of the mining contract.
+Such amounts excluded indexation and related late payment interest.